rcorkrean/cis_550_final_project/README.md

 # cis_550_final_project
 Let’s play ball!

+##Project Description
+A baseball API that aggregates and curates statistics from **Baseball Savant** and **FanGraphs**, two websites known for their comprehensive stats and analytics, to create a streamlined and flexible user experience.
+Features include a series of customizable leaderboards, individual player pages, and engaging visuals, such as a strike zone heat map for batters/pitchers, a spray chart for batters, and a pitch arsenal graphic for pitchers.

+###Directories

+**code**: Contains the cleaned FanGraphs and Baseball Savant data

-Currently in the repository are the raw FanGraphs CSVs for batters and pitchers, along with the skeleton of the data-cleaning script.
-Next up: Baseball Savant pitch data!
+**data**: Contains the raw FanGraphs CSVs for batters and pitchers, along with the skeleton of the data-cleaning script.

+**writeups**: Contains the project proposal (milestone 1), the project outline (milestone), and the file containing a list of 10 SQL queries and instructions for accessing the database (milestone 3).